lahari104/Documentations/Jenkins/jenkins-sonar.md

 ![Preview](./Images/jenkins-36.png)

 * To clone any git repository we need to install Git.
-Follow the installation steps any article over the internet and install git.
+Follow the installation steps using any article over the internet and install git.

 * After installing git we need to configure the git with our github account credentials using the following commands